 Over the past few weeks we have learned how Jesus has power over sickness, power to give us what we need, and power over nature.
 That is enough right there to stop and rejoice, but it gets even better.
 Through the story of Jesus raising Lazarus from the dead we learn that He has power even over death.
 What joy and what hope we have in Christ!
 Let the truth of His power encourage you as you share these activities with your little ones this week.

 This week your child learned that Jesus was able to do things nobody else can do.
 He even has power over death.
 One day, Lazarus became very sick.
 His sisters, Mary and Martha, sent a messenger to tell Jesus they needed him right away.
 Jesus waited two days before even starting his trip to go see them.
 Before Jesus got to them Lazarus died.
-Mary and Martha were very sad and told Jesus their brother would still be alive if he had gotten there in time.
+Mary and Martha were very sad and told Jesus their brother would s ll be alive if he had go en there in me.
 Jesus was so sad to see Martha and Mary crying that he cried, too.
 Then he got up, went to the grave of Lazarus and said, “Lazarus, come out!”
 Lazarus came out of the tomb wrapped in burial clothes.
 He was alive!
 (John 11:1-44)

 - A miracle is something wonderful that only God can do.

 "I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well."
 Psalm 139:14 (NIV)